sematext/docs/docs/monitoring/spm-faq.md

 ## Security

-### What information are SPM agents sending?
+### What information are App Agents sending?

-SPM agents are sending metrics and data used for filtering those metrics, such as hostnames (which can be obfuscated).
+App Agents agents are sending metrics and data used for filtering those metrics, such as hostnames (which can be obfuscated).
 To see what exactly is being sent you can use tcpdump or a similar tool to sniff the traffic.
-SPM agents ship data via HTTPS, but can also ship it via HTTP.
+App Agents ship data via HTTPS, but can also ship it via HTTP.
- Java-based agents let you change the protocol in appropriate files under `/opt/spm/properties/` directory, while Node.js-based agents let you change it via the `SPM_RECEIVER_URL` environmental variable.
+ JVM-based agents let you change the protocol in appropriate files under `/opt/spm/properties/` directory, while Node.js-based agents let you change it via the `SPM_RECEIVER_URL` environmental variable.